rptcloud/azure_terraform/null_resource.md

 }

 ```

-Update or create your `variables.tf` with the following:
+Update your `variables.tf` with the following:

 ```hcl
 variable "resource_group_name" {}